 The curriculum consists of both didactic and laboratory sessions, with emphasis on the clinical hands-on teaching to include all areas of the laboratory.
 During their internship, students are expected to be in class Monday through Friday, eight hours a day.
-Classroom study is divided between the Hammond Campus and Alverno Clinical Labs on Inter-State Plaza, off Indianapolis Blvd., across from the Tri-State bus station.
+Classroom study is divided between the Hammond Campus and PCL/Alverno Clinical Labs on Inter-State Plaza, off Indianapolis Boulevard, across from the Tri-State bus station.
 Students receive written and practical exams at frequent intervals throughout the year.
 Upon completion of the internship, students are expected to sit for a national board of registry exam.

 Application and Admission